nginstack/snappy-win-build/README.md

 This version is an up-to-date fork of google/snappy.

-See info-win-build for general information about the win-build effort.
+See win-build-info for general information about the win-build effort.

 To build, simply open the required solution file, and